 A career that's increasingly in demand is an HVAC technician.
-Learn more about their skill set, how to become one and about how much you can expect to make.
+Find out about what they do, how to become one and about how much you can expect to make.

-A HVAC technician is someone who repairs, installs and maintains heating and cooling systems.
-Most technicians will earn experience on equipment in both homes and commercial properties.
-And, most importantly, you’ll receive a comprehensive education about:
+A HVAC technician possesses the knowledge and skills to service heating and cooling systems.
+Most work with both homeowners and business owners.
+And, most importantly, you’ll learn a great deal about:

-Some apprentices even become HVAC-R technicians, which means they also work with refrigeration.
+Some apprentices even become HVAC-R technicians, meaning they also have experience with refrigeration.

 Is There a Shortage of HVAC Technicians?